omniscale/imposm3/README.md

   Limit imported geometries to polygons from GeoJSON, for city/state/country imports.

 - Easy deployment:
-  Single binary with only runtime dependencies to common libs (GEOS, ProtoBuf and LevelDB)
+  Single binary with only runtime dependencies to common libs (GEOS, ProtoBuf and LevelDB).

+- Automatic OSM updates:
+  Includes background service (imposm3 run) that automatically downloads and imports the latest OSM changes.

 - Route relations:
   Import all relation types including routes.